MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/auth-oauth-card.md

 ## Overview

 Before the introduction of the Azure Bot Service’s OAuthCard, it was complicated to implement authentication in a bot.
-It was a full-stack challenge that involved building a web experience, integrating with external OAuth providers, token management, and handling the right server-to-server API calls to ensure the authentication flow was completed in a secure manner.
+It was a full-stack challenge that involved building a web experience, integrating with external OAuth providers, token management, and handling the right server-to-server API calls to ensure the authentication flow was completed securely.
 Users often ended up with clunky experiences requiring the entry of “magic numbers”.

 With Azure Bot Service’s OAuthCard, it is easier for your Teams bot to sign in your users and access external data providers.
 Whether you’ve already implemented auth and you want to switch over to something simpler, or if you are looking to add authentication to your bot service for the first time, the OAuthCard can make it easier.